objektwerks/jfreechart.image.map/README.md

 Note
 ----
 >This is a work-in-progress!
-The image map is not right.
+The image map is empty!

 >The file generated is:
 ```